yjoo1205/Fuel-Consumption-Modelling/README.md

 2. Enhanced visibility over delivery status for internal tracking and external clients.
 3. Fuel consumption prediction to facilitate resource planning.

 **Data Privacy Statement:** This project repository contains essential documents for demonstration purposes.
 To protect sensitive information, the original data has been replaced with dummy data.
 This ensures that no confidential data is exposed within this repository.
-The analysis presented here utilizes substitute dummy data for illustrative purposes.
+The analysis presented here utilizes substituted dummy data for illustrative purposes.

-**In light of confidentiality concerns, this repository exclusively showcases the application of predictive modeling techniques to a fuel consumption model.**

 ### Tools and Techniques